DimitriosDoudesis/starter-academic/content/home/experience.md

   location = "Greece"
   date_start = "2017-03-01"
   date_end = "2017-09-30"
-  description = "Project: *International Financial Reporting Standards (IFRS) 9 for a systemic bank in Greece.*"
+  description = "Worked as a Consultant for a systemic bank in Greece.
+Resigned from this position to pursue an MSc in the UK.
+Project: *International Financial Reporting Standards (IFRS) 9 for a systemic bank in Greece*."

 +++